leksuss/space_telegram/README.md

 ## How it works

 Script uses three different sources for downloading space images and stores it in one folder.
-To prevent duplicates it uses SHA1. **Note, image removed after it's posting.** If there is no image in folder (all images was published), script is downloading another portion of images.
+To prevent duplicates it uses SHA1.
+If there is no image in folder (all images was published), script will download another portion of images. **Note, image is removing from images folder after it'fs posting.**

 ## How to use